DEFRA/ffc-development-guide/docs/development-patterns/events-and-messages.md

 Depending on the pattern being applied the term `event` or `message` may be more appropriate.
 For simplicity, for the remainder of this page, the term `event` will be used to refer to both these definitions.

 ## Use Azure Service Bus
 Services should use Azure Service Bus as an event broker.
-This is because the FFC CI pipeline is relatively mature in terms of dynamically provisioning Azure Service Bus infrastructure to support the development cycle and the team have strong experience with it's use.
+This is because the FCP CI pipeline is relatively mature in terms of dynamically provisioning Azure Service Bus infrastructure to support the development cycle and the team have strong experience with it's use.

 ## Avoid tight coupling